ckeditor/ckeditor4-docs/guides/dev/features/styles/README.md

 To see how this works in practice, refer to the [Widget Styles](http://sdk.ckeditor.com/samples/styles.html#widget-styles) sample.
 It contains a working editor instance that includes the [captioned image](#!/guide/dev_captionedimage), [embedded media resources](#!/guide/dev_media_embed) and [mathematical formulas](#!/guide/dev_mathjax) widgets with additional styling.

-There are some known limitations for styling widgets:

-* Due to the simplicity of the [Placeholder](#!/guide/dev_placeholder) widget it does not store and preserve classes or styles when the editor is switched to the source mode.

 ## The Stylesheet Parser Plugin

 <p class="requirements">